coinbase/pwnbot/README.md

 <img src="./assets/pwnbot.png" align="right" alt="PwnBot" />

-PwnBot is a game to emphasize the importance of locking your computer.
+PwnBot is a fun game to emphasize the importance of locking your computer.
+An unlocked computer can be used to access accounts, retrieve passwords and install malicious software to compromise entire organizations.

+> It doesn't matter how strong you lock is if you leave the front door open

+PwnBot rewards a point to a person who calls it on someone else's **unlocked computer**, while taking away points from the person who left their computer unlocked.
+The score board is visible to everyone, not getting got is the incentive.
+This also removes the stigma of locking someone else's computer, so any unlocked computer will not stay that way for long.

 <a href="https://slack.com/oauth/authorize?scope=commands&client_id=2822474254.280303064630" target="_blank"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>